kunalprakash/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 3: January 10, 2018

+**Today's Progress:** Finished jQuery on FreeCodeCamp.
+Now, moving to first project- Tribute Page

+**Thoughts:** Deciding on a person for Tribute is harder than I thought.

 ### Day 2: January 9, 2018

 **Today's Progress:** Completed till half of jQuery in FreeCodeCamp